This potato salad recipe with pickled herring is a traditional German-Austrian recipe for the season of Lent, especially on Ash Wednesday.

 Herring in Germany

-Along with Matjes and Bismark, there are Fettheringe, Grüner Heringe, Bratheringe, Vollheringe, Hohlheringe, Salzheringe, and I'm sure a few more.
-I'm also sure most Germans can tell them apart just by looking at them.
+Along with Matjes and Bismark, there are Fettheringe, Grüner Heringe, Bratheringe, Vollheringe, Hohlheringe, Salzheringe, and we're sure a few more.
+We're also sure most Germans can tell them apart just by looking at them.

 Smoked or pickled herring are common street food.
 People pick the one they like from a barrel (in the case of pickled herring) or a vendor's table, hold it by the tail above their mouths and devour them in what seems to be one bite.